Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 \subsection{Confidentiality Testing}

-To fulfill \textbf{Goal G2} (see section \ref{subsec:objectives}), our experiments aim to verify whether circuit cutting (possibly enhanced with additional countermeasures) can ensure the confidentiality of the input circuit.
-Intuitively, circuit cutting alone can help invalidate parts of the circuit and output data from being exposed to untrusted \acp{QPU}, simply by avoiding the allocation of all sub-circuits to a single \ac{QPU}.
+To fulfil \textbf{Goal G2} (see section \ref{subsec:objectives}), our experiments aim to verify whether circuit cutting (possibly enhanced with additional countermeasures) can ensure the confidentiality of the input circuit.
+Intuitively, circuit cutting alone can help invalidate parts of the circuit and output data from being exposed to untrusted \ac{QPUs}, simply by avoiding the allocation of all sub-circuits to a single \ac{QPU}.

-However, our \ac{PNI}-inspired testing methodology requirement is more stringent: ideally, the \acp{QPU} should not be able to distinguish between different inputs.
+However, our \ac{PNI}-inspired testing methodology requirement is more stringent: ideally, the \ac{QPUs} should not be able to distinguish between different inputs.
 In other words, they should not be able to pinpoint the actual computation that they have been tasked to perform.
-The experimental results summarised in this section, therefore, aim to measure the capability of malicious \acp{QPU} to distinguish between different input circuits.
+The experimental results summarised in this section, therefore, aim to measure the capability of malicious \ac{QPUs} to distinguish between different input circuits.

-Note that the output data being analysed will be the complete set of individual \acp{QPU} output values, possibly including fake circuit outputs, without reconstructing them through the post-processing algorithm.
+Note that the output data being analysed will be the complete set of individual \ac{QPUs} output values, possibly including fake circuit outputs, without reconstructing them through the post-processing algorithm.
 To understand the rationale behind it, we shall revisit the \ac{PNI} definition of confidentiality:

 where: